magbenji/summary/index.md

 Idaho may still have the opportunity to prevent widespread infection, hospitalization, and death, **IF** testing capacity can catch up during a period of rigid social distancing.
 If testing cannot catch up and quarantining cannot be effectively deployed to prevent widespread infection, social distancing remains necessary to manage stress on Idaho's health care system and caregivers.
 With roughly 2,500 hospital beds and 400 ventilators in the state (750 and 120 of which are available, respectively), predicting the timing and scale of regional COVID-19 hospitalizations is the core focus of this work.
-Here [we][idaho] describe the ensemble of models tuned to Idaho's current demographics, their broad predictions, and limitations.
+Here [we](team) describe the ensemble of models tuned to Idaho's current demographics, their broad predictions, and limitations.

 Click [HERE](https://public.tableau.com/profile/jeff.lingwall7921#!/vizhome/Statewide_SEIR_Projections_ver1/Dashboard12?publish=yes) to interact with SEIR predictions of infections and deaths for high-risk and low-risk populations at the district level across Idaho.

 Click [HERE](https://benridenhour.shinyapps.io/COVID-19_ID/) to interact with SEIR-style predictions of city-specific hospitalizations.

+Click [HERE](https://rpubs.com/IrenevanWoerden/588295) for summary of Idaho infections compared across the country and globe.

 Code and datasets used in this work are available on [github](https://github.com/idaho-covid-response).
 Presently [Eric Jankowski](mailto:ericjankowski@boisestate.edu) manages access to the Idaho Covid Response github team, though we anticipate making these repositories publicly available shortly.